The Rose (film): Casting

-Suzy Williams was originally offered the title role, but turned it down for personal reasons, instead suggesting it to Bette Midler.
+Suzy Williams was originally offered the title role of Mary Rose Forrest, but turned it down for personal reasons, instead suggesting it to Bette Midler.

 Filming

-The Rose was completed in time for a scheduled release in April 1979; however, 20th Century-Fox elected to postpone release til autumn 1979:(Mark Rydell quote:)"[at] Easter time...the public seems to like frothy films."
+The Rose was completed in time for a scheduled release in April 1979; however, 20th Century-Fox elected to postpone release until autumn 1979:(Mark Rydell quote:)"[at] Easter time...the public seems to like frothy films."

 Reception

 The Rose received a mixed to positive critical reception.
-The film has a 73% rating on Rotten Tomatoes, based on 22 reviews.
-Among the positive reviews were Siskel & Ebert, who on their program "Sneak Previews", both gave the film a collective "Yes".
+The film has a 74% rating on Rotten Tomatoes, based on 23 reviews.
+Among the positive reviews were Siskel & Ebert, who on their program Sneak Previews, both gave the film a collective "Yes".

-The film opened in New York City on Wednesday, November 7, 1979 and grossed $793,063 in its opening weekend from 44 screens, the second highest-grossing opening weekend on under 50 screens behind Star Wars (1977).
+The film opened in New York City on Wednesday, November 7, 1979, and grossed $793,063 in its opening weekend from 44 screens, the second highest-grossing opening weekend on under 50 screens behind Star Wars (1977).
 The film went on to gross $29.2 million in the United States and Canada.